arcanecode/Managing_SSIS_Projects/Documentation/CourseOutline.md

 ### Demo Description

-This module has no demos.
+Learners will see an overview of the demo project.

-Target Time: 05:00
+Target Time: 10:00

 ## Module 3 - Creating and Managing the Catalog